happypuppies/github.io/README.md

-# Web Application for the Nature Conservancy of Canada (NCC)
+# Website for information about our collaborative project for Fleming College